 1. Credit Score.

 There is a lot of misinformation out there about how to improve your credit score.
 If you do not do it the right way you could end up hurting your credit score.
 First, don’t be in a hurry to get new debt after your bankruptcy discharge.
 You don’t have to get a secured credit card or do anything more to improve your credit score.
 Don’t fall for this trap.
-In fact, it’s probably a credit card company telling you that you need to do this.
-Keep in mind that it was credit that got you into debt in the first place, why would you need credit to get you out of debt?
-The answer is, you don’t.
+It’s probably a credit card company telling you that you need to get a credit card to rebuild your credit.
+Keep in mind that it was credit that got you into debt in the first place.
+You don’t need credit to build your credit!

 Second, your bankruptcy discharge is the single most important factor in improving your credit score.
-In fact, the best way to improve your credit score is . . . wait!
-Be patient.
-The longer you wait after bankruptcy the higher your credit score will go.
+In fact, the best way to improve your credit score after bankruptcy is to just be patient.
+The more time that passes after your discharge the higher your credit score will go.
 You don’t have to do anything else.

 65% of your credit score is 1) the amount of debt you have, and 2) the amount of debt you have that is unpaid or delinquent.
 Once the debt is gone, your credit score will go up very quickly.

 Your credit score also depends on staying current on future payments.
 If you have a car or house payment, stay current on these and all other payments going forward.
 If you have no debt payments going forward, then move on and don’t look back.
 Avoid new loans at all costs!

 3. About letting someone else use your credit.